Skip to main content

 • Your Spring Boot application with all custom code and the Zeebe client embedded.
 This application is typically scaled to at least two instances (for resilience)

-• The Zeebe broker, typically scaled to at least three instances (for resilience)
+• The Zeebe Broker, typically scaled to at least three instances (for resilience)

 • An elastic database (for Operate, Tasklist, and Optimize)